Context-Based Dynamic Pricing with Online Clustering: Introduction

 Dynamic pricing and learning with demand covariates (or contextual information) has received increasing attention in recent years because of its flexibility and clarity in modeling customers and market environment.
 Research involving this information include, among others, \citet{chen2015statistical,qiang2016dynamic,nambiar2016dynamic,ban2017personalized,lobel2018multidimensional,chen2018nonparametric,javanmard2016dynamic}.
 In many online-retailing applications, sellers have access to rich covariate information reflecting the current market situation.
 Moreover, the covariate information is not static but usually evolves over time.
 Our paper incorporates time-evolving covariate information into the demand model.
 In particular, given the observable covariate information of a product, we assume that the customer decision depends on both the selling price and covariates.
 Although covariates provide richer information for accurate demand estimation, a demand model that incorporates covariate information involves more parameters to be estimated. { Therefore, it requires more data for estimation with the presence of covariates, which poses an additional challenge for low-sale products.}

-{\bf Related literature in clustering for pricing.} To the best of our knowledge, we are not aware of any operations literature that dynamically learns about the clustering structure on the fly.
-There are, however, some interesting works that use historical data to determine the cluster structure of demand functions in an offline manner, and then dynamically make pricing decisions for another product by learning which cluster its demand belongs to.

-\citet{ferreira2015analytics} study a pricing problem with flash sales on the Rue La La platform.
+{\bf Related literature in clustering for pricing.} In the literature, there are some interesting two-stage methods that first use historical data to determine the cluster structure of demand functions in an offline manner, and then dynamically make pricing decisions for another product by learning which cluster its demand belongs to. \citet{ferreira2015analytics} study a pricing problem with flash sales on the Rue La La platform.
 Using historical information and offline optimization, the authors classify the demand of all products into multiple groups, and use demand information for products that did not experience lost sales to estimate demand for products that had lost sales.
 They construct ``demand curves'' on the percentage of total sales with respect to the number of hours after the sales event starts, then classify these curves into four clusters.
 For a sold-out product, they check which one of the four curves is the closest to its sales behavior and use that to estimate the lost sales. \citet{cheung2017dynamic} consider the single-product pricing problem, where the demand of the product is assumed to be from one of the $K$ demand functions (called \textit{demand hypothesis} in that paper).
 Those $K$ demand functions are assumed to be known, and the decision is to choose which of those functions is the true demand curve of the product.
 In their field experiment with Groupon, they applied $K$-means clustering to historical demand data to generate those $K$ demand functions offline.
-That is, clustering is conducted offline first using historical data, then dynamic pricing decisions are made in an online fashion for a new product, assuming that its demand is one of the $K$ demand functions.
+That is, clustering is conducted offline first using historical data, then dynamic pricing decisions are made in an online fashion for a new product, assuming that its demand is one of the $K$ demand functions. { Very recently, \citet{keskin2020data} studied personalized pricing in retail electricity market, where they applied a spectral clustering approach to decide customer types based on customers' features.
+In this paper, as we discussed earlier, instead of using observable features, we cluster products based on estimated demand patterns.}

 { \textbf{Related literature in other operations management problems.} The method of clustering is quite popular for many operations management problems such as demand forecast for new products and customer segmentation.
 In the following, we give a brief review of some recent papers on these two topics that are based on data clustering approach.